 We asked wine expert Charles Metcalfe what drink was best to serve with a Christmas pudding and you can log in to see what he recommends.

 If you fancy adding a bit of sparkle to your Christmas pudding this year, watch our video below to see how easy it is to add that touch of Christmas bling.

 Brandy butter or rum sauce?
 Custard or cream?
 What do you like to eat with your Christmas pudding?

-Your favourites are the simplest – cream or custard – according to our survey of 723 Which? members who like Christmas pudding in September.
+Your favourites are the simplest – cream or custard – according to our survey of 723 Which? members who like Christmas pudding.

 But if you want to wow your guests this Christmas, why not try our experts’ different take on these traditional serving suggestions?
 Brandy stirred into whipped cream runs elegantly down the pudding.
-Or contract hot and cold by serving steaming hot pudding with cold custard or ice-cream.
+Or contrast hot and cold by serving steaming hot pudding with cold custard or ice cream.

 In 2017, we asked whether you set light to your Christmas pudding before serving it and, according to our survey, 39% of you do but 45% don't.

 Christmas puddings aren't for everyone, which is why we asked our experts what they'd offer for anyone who isn't a fan.

 Black Forest gateau – 70s food is making a comeback and while we don't recommend a prawn cocktail before your turkey, ending with a Black Forest gateau isn't such a bad idea.
 The dark fruit is reminiscent of a Christmas pudding, but the sweet cream and chocolate sponge give it a crowd-pleasing flavour.

 Sticky toffee pudding – this year-round favourite is perfect for Christmas.
 It's a proper hot pudding that's popular for a reason.
 The rich toffee flavour goes well with custard and be sure to pop it under the grill before serving to get a scrumptious caramelised glaze.